Israel in the Eurovision Song Contest 2010: Final

 The final took place on 15 March 2010 at the Neve Ilan TV Studios in Jerusalem, hosted by Ofer Schechter and broadcast on Channel 2 as well as online via reshet.ynet.co.il.
 All four competing songs were performed by Harel Skaat and the winning song, "Milim", was selected by a combination of the votes from six voting groups: four thematical jury groups (25%), an expert jury of IBA and Reshet representatives (25%) and a public vote (50%).
-The judging pannel thematical group was composed of Moshe Datz, Svika Pick and Mira Awad.
+The judging panel thematical group was composed of Moshe Datz, Svika Pick and Mira Awad.
 The public vote that took place during the show was conducted through telephone and SMS.
 In addition to the performances of the competing songs, Gali Atari performed her Eurovision Song Contest 1979 winning song "Hallelujah" as the opening act, while Shlomi Saranga performed as the interval act.
 The show also featured a judging panel composed of Moshe Datz (1991 Israeli Eurovision entrant), Svika Pick and Mira Awad (2009 Israeli Eurovision entrant) which formed one of the four thematical groups and provided feedback to the songs.